Sparsity of solutions for variational inverse problems with finite-dimensional data: Examples of sparsity for relevant regularizers

 for $t\in (0,1)$.
 Separating the positive part and negative part of $u_1$ and $u_2$, we can suppose without loss of generality that $u_1 \geq 0$ and $u_2 \geq 0$.
 Then $\mbox{supp}\, u_1 \subset \{x\}$ and hence $u_1 = \delta_x$.
 Similarly one can prove that $-\delta_x \in Ext(B)$ for every $x\in \Omega$.

 On the other hand we prove that there are not other extremal points different from the Dirac deltas.
-Suppose by contradiction that there exists an extremal point $u$ not supported on an singleton.
-Then there exists a measurable set $A \subset \Omega$ such that $0<u(A)<u(\Omega)$.
+Suppose by contradiction that there exists an extremal point $u$ not supported on a singleton.
+Then $\|u\|_\mathcal{M} =1$ and there exists a measurable set $A \subset \Omega$ such that $0<|u|(A)<1$.
 We have

 which implies that $u$ is not an extremal point.
 Hence all the extremal points of $B$ are of the form $a\delta_x$ where $a \in \R$ and $x\in \Omega$.
-As the extremal points of $B$ belongs to its boundary we deduce immediately that $|a| = 1$. \end{proof}
+As the extremal points of $B$ have unit Radon norm we deduce immediately that $|a| = 1$. \end{proof}

 From Proposition \ref{dirac} we obtain immediately the following theorem:

 \begin{thm} Under the previous choices of $X$, $\phi$, $\mathcal{A}$ and $F$, there exists a minimizer of Problem \ref{problem} denoted by $\overline u \in X$ such that